 For example, if you take out your loan proceeds in fiat, you are legally exempt from tax payments.
-Also, if your Bitcoin loan is for business purposes, your interest payments are tax-deductible.
+Also, if your Bitcoin loan is for business purposes, your interest payments are tax deductible.

 Where to Get a Bitcoin Loan

-We will now discuss four reputable platforms that offer Bitcoin lending services.
+We will now discuss four reputable platforms that offer bitcoin lending services.

-The platform claims to have military-grade security and follows up that claim with third-party audits and a $775 million insurance fund.
+The platform claims to have military-grade security and backs up that claim with third-party audits and a $775 million insurance fund.
 It's safe to say it is one of the most secure Bitcoin lending platforms available.

 Apart from crypto loans, Nexo also offers other banking services and perks.
-For example, you get 2% cashback on making purchases with the Nexo card.
+For example, you get 2% cashback on purchases made with the Nexo card.
 Nexo also has a loyalty program and a referral program.